Gates Cambridge Scholar

 The Fulbright-National Geographic Award Program is seeking proposals that undertake an in-depth examination of a globally relevant issue as an add-on to the applicant’s Fulbright Open Study/Research project.
 Funded projects will incorporate science, storytelling, and/or education, and must align with one or more of the Society’s five focus areas: Ocean, Land, Wildlife, Human Histories and Cultures, or Human Ingenuity.

 The Fulbright U.S. Student Program is a prestigious grant program awarded to graduating seniors and graduate students that supports study/research projects or English teaching projects for students to conduct outside of the U.S. Applicants must be U.S. citizens.
 Students will typically begin working with the campus advisers in the spring on their application material.
+For further information about the on-campus Fulbright porcess please visit this site for further information.

-• Contact: Dr. Mary Sajini Devadas, ; Dr. Jenn Figg,
+Contact: Dr. Mary Sajini Devadas, tucfa AT_TOWSON

 The program funds approximately 80 full-cost scholarships to outstanding applicants from countries outside the U.K. to pursue a postgraduate degree in any subject available at the University of Cambridge.
 Twenty-five awards are available in the U.S. round and 55 are available in the international round.
 The selection criteria are based on outstanding intellectual ability, reasons for choice of course, a commitment to improving the lives of others and leadership potential.
 Students will typically begin working with the campus committee in January.